 the focus of other federal government inquiries.
-Although Similarly, the role of privacy and the use of personal NTIA received many comments related to intellectual property, particularly on the role of copyright in the development and deployment of AI, this Report is largely silent on intellectual property issues.
-Mitigating risks to intellectual property (e.g. infringement, unauthorized data transfers, unauthorized disclosures) are certainly recognized components of AI accountability.
-These issues are of ongoing consideration at the U.S. Patent and Trademark Office (USPTO) and at the U.S. Copyright Office.26 We look forward to working with these agencies and others on these issues as warranted to help ensure that AI accountability and related transparency, safety, and other considerations relevant to the broader digital economy and Internet ecosystem are represented.
+Although Similarly, the role of privacy and the use of personal NTIA received many comments related to intellectual data in model training are topics of great interest and property, particularly on the role of copyright in the designificance to AI accountability.
+More than 90% of all orvelopment and deployment of AI, this Report is largely ganizational commenters noted the importance of data silent on intellectual property issues.
+Mitigating risks to protection and privacy to trustworthy and accountable intellectual property (e.g. infringement, unauthorized AI.28 AI can exacerbate risks to Americans' privacy, as recdata transfers, unauthorized disclosures) are certainly ognized by the Blueprint for an AI Bill of Rights and the AI recognized components of AI accountability.24 These is- EO^{.29} Privacy protection is not only a focus of AI accountsues are of ongoing consideration at the U.S. Patent and ability, but importantly privacy also needs to be consid-Trademark Office (USPTO)25 and at the U.S. Copyright Of- ered in the development and use of accountability tools. fice.26 We look forward to working with these agencies Documentation, disclosures, audits, and other forms of and others on these issues as warranted to help ensure evaluation can result in the collection and exposure of that AI accountability and related transparency, safety, personal information, thereby jeopardizing privacy if not and other considerations relevant to the broader digital economy and Internet ecosystem are represented.27